Israel Bruna

 Rabbi Israel of Bruna (ישראל ברונא; 1480–1400) was a Moravian-German rabbi and Posek (decisor on Jewish Law).
 He is also known as Mahari Bruna, the Hebrew acronym for "Our Teacher, the Rabbi, Israel Bruna".
 Rabbi Bruna is best known as one of the primary Ashkenazi authorities quoted by Moses Isserles in the Shulkhan Arukh.

 Biography

-Rabbi Bruna was born in Germany.
+Rabbi Bruna was born in Brno in the Bohemian Kingdom, although often anachronically he is stated as "been born in Germany".
 He studied under the leading Ashkenazi rabbis of his time: Jacob Weil and Israel Isserlin, who ordained him and spoke very highly of him.
 "He was a brilliant student, who devoted himself, body and soul, to the study of the Talmud."
-He was then elected rabbi of Bruna.
+He was then elected rabbi of his hometown of Brno, known in Talmudic Hebrew literature as "Bruna".
 After the expulsion of the Jews from that city (1454) he settled at Ratisbon, Bavaria, where he opened a yeshivah.

 His later life has been described as "eventful and troublesome".